Zain3/SAE-and-Custom-Penalty-Function-for-KMNIST/README.md

 1. Overall output of model, trained using a regular MSE cost function, or L
 2. Output of bottleneck layer, trained using the dstiance between the current code and it's constellation target, or R, multiplied by lambda

-I made a visualation of a custom SAE architecture with multiple outputs in TensorFlow, which is shown here:
+Visualation I made of a custom SAE architecture in TensorFlow, with multiple outputs, which is shown here:

 ![image](https://github.com/Zain3/SAE-and-Custom-Penalty-Function-for-KMNIST/assets/70613917/57eebff6-aa48-4926-bad5-3af15607c25f)

-If you look in the code for Part 2, you can see that "model_output" and "bottleneck_layer" are layers I train separately, with their own loss functions
+If you look in the code for Part 2, you can see that "model_output" and "bottleneck_layer" are layers I train separately, with their own **custom** loss functions